mininet/mininet.github.com/source/overview/index.markdown

 How it Works
 -------------

 Nearly every operating system virtualizes computing resources using a _process_ abstraction.
 Mininet uses _process-based virtualization_ to run many (we've successfully booted up to 4096) hosts and switches on a single OS kernel.
 Since version 2.2.26, Linux has supported _network namespaces_, a lightweight virtualization feature that provides individual processes with separate network interfaces, routing tables, and ARP tables.
 The full _Linux container architecture_ adds `chroot()` jails, process and user namespaces, and CPU  and memory limits to provide full OS-level virtualization, but Mininet does not require these additional features.
 Mininet can create kernel or user-space OpenFlow switches, controllers to control the switches, and hosts to communicate over the simulated network.
-Mininet connects switches and hosts using virtual ethernet (=veth=) pairs.
+Mininet connects switches and hosts using virtual ethernet (`veth`) pairs.
 While Mininet currently depends on the Linux kernel, in the future it may support other operating systems with process-based virtualization, such Solaris containers or !FreeBSD jails.

 Mininet's code is almost entirely Python, except for a short C utility.